FIP1L1: Presentation

 The ~70% of patients with the FIP1L1-PDGFRA fusion gene (also termed the F/P fusion gene) and marked eosinophilia commonly complain of weakness and malaise.
 They may also present with or have a history of signs and/or symptoms that are due to the damaging actions of tissue-infiltrating eosinophils such as: skin rashes or erythema; eosinophilic myocarditis (i.e. heart disease which may manifest as coronary artery disease, heart failure due to injured cardiac muscle, restrictive cardiomyopathy due to cardiac fibrosis, or blockage of arteries due to the embolization of blood clots that from in the heart); pulmonary airway and parenchymal disease; eosinophilic gastroenteritis; eosinophilic esophagitis; and dysfunction of other organs targeted by eosinophils.
-The ~30% of patients in whom the fusion gene effects non-eosinophilic granulocyte or lymphoid cell linages present with signs and symptoms respectively of acute myeloid leukemia or lymphoma T-lymphoblastic leukemia/lymphoma or lymphocytic leukemia.
+The ~30% of patients in whom the fusion gene effects non-eosinophilic granulocyte or lymphoid cell lineages present with signs and symptoms respectively of acute myeloid leukemia or lymphoma T-lymphoblastic leukemia/lymphoma or lymphocytic leukemia.

 Diagnosis

 Patients expressing the eosinophil-driving fusion protein typically present with hypereosinophilia arbitrarily define as blood cell counts containing greater than 1.5x10^{9}/liter eosinophils that have persisted for more than 6 months.
 However, lower levels of eosinophil counts and/or eosinophilia with a shorter history of duration are not a counter-indication of the diagnoses.
-These patients also exhibit elevations in their serum levels of Vitamin B12 and tryptase.
-Elevations of serum VitaminB12 and tryptase are seen regularly in systemic mastocytosis, a disease which may also present with eosinophilia and must be distinguished from FIP1L1-PDGFRA-induced diseases because of the very different treatments for the two types of diseases.
+These patients also exhibit elevations in their serum levels of vitamin B12 and tryptase.
+Elevations of serum vitamin B12 and tryptase are seen regularly in systemic mastocytosis, a disease which may also present with eosinophilia and must be distinguished from FIP1L1-PDGFRA-induced diseases because of the very different treatments for the two types of diseases.
 Bone marrow examination may reveal increases in eosinophils and mast cells but usually does not contain elevated numbers of precursor cells or cells with microscopically visible chromosome abnormalities.
 This examination may be useful in excluding other malignant diseases associated with eosinophilia such as acute myeloid leukemia but does not give definitive results indicating FIP1L1-PDGFRA-induced disease.
-Rather, definitive results are obtained by detecting the presence of the FIP1L1-PDGFRA fusion gene in the blood and/or bone marrow cells of sufferers by cytogenic analysis using Fluorescence in situ hybridization or nested Reverse transcription polymerase chain reaction testing.
-Non-eosinophilic forms of FIP1L1-PDGFRA fusion gene-induced diseases are suggested by the presence of morphologically abnormal or excessive numbers of myeloid or lymphoid cells in the blood or bone marrow and, with respect to the lymphoid variants, by the presence of lymphadenopathy and/or lymphoma masses; ultimately, these variants also require demonstration of the FIP1L1-PDGFRA fusion genes fr diagnosis.
+Rather, definitive results are obtained by detecting the presence of the FIP1L1-PDGFRA fusion gene in the blood and/or bone marrow cells of sufferers by cytogenic analysis using fluorescence in situ hybridization or nested reverse transcription polymerase chain reaction testing.
+Non-eosinophilic forms of FIP1L1-PDGFRA fusion gene-induced diseases are suggested by the presence of morphologically abnormal or excessive numbers of myeloid or lymphoid cells in the blood or bone marrow and, with respect to the lymphoid variants, by the presence of lymphadenopathy and/or lymphoma masses; ultimately, these variants also require demonstration of the FIP1L1-PDGFRA fusion genes for diagnosis.